chrisbennight/arXivist/readme.md

     * Memory of 1.5GB
     * Runtime of 15 min  (typically 6 min is sufficient but no reason to cap)

-Run `bulk_export.py` in a tmux window (or screen or nohup & - it's just a long running process) on an ec2 instance.
+Run `bulk_export.py` in a tmux window (or screen or nohup & - it's just a long running process) on an ec2 instance.<br />
-This will pull the historical s3 items from the arxiv requester pays bucket into a local bucket and submit them to the sqs queue for untaring
+This will pull the historical s3 items from the arxiv requester pays bucket into a local bucket and submit them to the sqs queue for untaring<br />
-The lambda will untar the files are put the output in the s3 prefix extracted.
+The lambda will untar the files are put the output in the s3 prefix extracted.<br />

 It's safe to re-run this if needed as the archives and contents will only be copied if they don't already exist/haven't already been processed

 You will now want to run `harvest_lambda.py` on the ec2 box (you can run it as `python3 harvest_lambda.py`).
-This will start harvesting the OAI-PMH metadata endpoint.
+This will start harvesting the OAI-PMH metadata endpoint.<br />
 The first time this harvest runs it will take awhile, and won't checkpoint until complete.
 Overnight is generally sufficient.
-Run this in tmux or some other similar mechanism like the previous process.
+Run this in tmux or some other similar mechanism like the previous process.<br />

 Once done the ec2 box, sqs queue, and untar_lambda.py resources can be deleted.